By: Marilyn L. Davis

 See, what a little association can produce?

-But there’s one other benefit that might happen; I’ll get a comment from another writer, letting me know that something was beneficial to them.
+But there’s one other benefit that might happen; I’ll get a comment from another writer, letting me know that something was beneficial to them or they will give me a prompt to explore another aspect of the idea.